khalilleo-webagentur/short-url/README.md

 # short-url

-Short a URL to be abbreviated link.
+Short Link is a free tool to shorten a URL or reduce a link.